chadallison/book_quotes/README.md

 - “Without the threat of Godless communism to justify militant Christian masculinity, many evangelical men began to express uncertainty about what manhood in fact required.”
 (149)
+- “Unfortunately, the church was part of the problem.
+Failing to present the true Jesus, it instead depicted him ‘as a meek and gentle milk-toast character’ – a man who never could have inspired ‘brawny fishermen like Peter to follow him.’
+It was time to replace this ‘Sunday school Jesus’ with a warrior Jesus.”
+(161)
+- “‘What if we told me up front that to join the church of Jesus Christ is … to enlist in God’s army and to place their lives on the line?’”
+  (161)
+- “As ‘point man,’ the father needed to protect sons from feminization.
+  Boys, he explained, were naturally aggressive due to their higher levels of testosterone; aggression was ‘part of being male.’”
+(163)
+- “‘They will survive the scars and broken bones of boyhood,’ Farrar wrote, ‘but they cannot survive being feminized.’
+Boys who were overprotected, particularly by mothers, were in danger of having their masculinity ‘warped.’”
+(163)
+- “God created men and women ‘equal before God’ yet ‘distinct in their manhood in womanhood.’
+The statement attested that God had established male headship as part of the order of creation and closed the door to women in church leadership.”
+(167)
+- “As early as 1981, President Reagan began directing government funding to abstinence-only sex education … Here was a case of government intrusion into the most intimate of matters, yet evangelicals didn’t seem to mind.”
+(171-172)
+- “Yearning to know they were powerful and dangerous, someone to be reckoned with, they specialized in inventing games ‘where bloodshed is a prerequisite for having fun.’
+God made men to be dangerous, Eldredge explained.”
+(173)
+- “According to Eldredge, God created all men to long for ‘a battle to fight, an adventure to live, and a beauty to rescue.’”
+(174)
+- “He praised Dabney’s ‘prophetic’ views on the evils of public education and women’s equality, and he found Dabney’s anti-feminism ‘refreshingly virile.’
+Phillips skirted around Dabney’s proslavery sentiments, although Phillips, too, diminished the horrors of slavery and denied the genocide of Native Americans.”
+(190)
+- “In a language that would have been familiar to many among his flock, Driscoll insisted that real men avoided church because they had no interest in a ‘Richard Simmons, hippie, queer Christ.’”
+(193)
+- “For Driscoll, the problem went all the way back to the biblical Adam, a man who plunged humanity headlong into ‘hell/feminism’ by listening to his wife.”
+(195)
+- “Driscoll thrived on manufacturing a sense of threat posed by outsiders … Driscoll incited fear in order to maintain control.”
+(196)
+- “‘I remember being fascinated by the way that he would talk about things in the sermons no one was talking about, like how sex plays an important role in marriage, and how ’pussified’ the church was becoming … I didn’t recognize the misogyny in his theology at the time, as a stereotypical beta male, it was like an invitation to become important …’” (198)

 ------------------------------------------------------------------------